404 may refer to any of the following:

 - If your site or blog has a search engine, make sure it is visible on the 404 error page.

-3. 404 is shorthand used in text-based communications that indicate you have no idea.
+3. 404 is shorthand used in text-based communications that indicates you have no idea.